felleg/felleg.gitlab.io-backup/content/posts/4-whyIuseVim.md

 everything about [program]".
 They might feel they're missing out on features laying right in front of them.

-{{< figure src="/img/guibuttons.png" caption="GUI: Look at these buttons!
-I'm fairly certain they address all my needs, so I'll learn what most of them do." position="center" >}}
+{{< figure src="/img/guibuttons.png" caption="Most editors: \"Look at these buttons!
+I'm fairly certain they address all my needs, so I'll learn what most of them do to know about the tools at my disposal.\"" position="center" >}}

-{{< figure src="/img/emptyvim.png" caption="Vim: It's like peering into a dark hole.
-What is this black screen hiding?" position="center" >}}
+{{< figure src="/img/emptyvim.png" caption="Vim: It's like peering into a dark hole." position="center" >}}

 I'll admit I can understand the dread felt by someone the first time they open Vim.
 There are no buttons to click on, let alone understand.
-Does this means not only you have to learn what each "button" does, they're also invisible and you have to call them by name?
+Does this means you not only have to learn what each "button" does, but these "buttons" also invisible and you have to call them by name?

 Yes, and this is a good thing.
 It's what makes Vim **infinite**.
 It is why the experience of writing with Vim never gets stale.
+Just think about it: it is what allows the Vim developers to cram as many features as they want without getting in your way.

 I like to think that as you use Vim you always know as much as you need to know.
 Sure, experienced users like me know all kinds of unthinkable tricks.
 But I'll tell you a secret.

-If other users are like me, they fill their bag of tricks using Google searches.
-They learned their tricks by accident
+If other users are like me, they did not fill their bag of tricks using Google searches.
+They learned their first tricks by accident.

 # first contact with Vim